Becker, Poncharello, forgive them because they don't know what they are doing.

 Less expenses

-Tests and negotiations are already underway with over 20 police departments to introduce the Top Cop e-bikes, which can be customized with a variety of tactical accessories.
-The standard equipment consists of a siren, enhanced headlights, cargo compartment, GPS locator and engine block.
+Tests and negotiations are already underway with over 20 police departments to introduce Top Cop e-bikes, which can be customized with a variety of tactical accessories.
+The standard equipment consists of a siren, enhanced headlights, load compartment, GPS locator and engine block.

 On balance it's a good deal

-After all, there is good savings and with e-bikes the police can access points in the city that would otherwise be difficult to reach.
-All in all in urban centers 80km per hour are not few, and it is unlikely that a traffic violation will end up in a chase.
-Yes, in the end I would say this police e-bike could work.
+After all, there are good savings and with e-bikes the police can access otherwise difficult to reach parts of the city.
+All in all, in urban centers 80km per hour is quite a lot, and a traffic violation is unlikely to end in a chase.
+Yes, in the end I would say that this police e-bike could work.